actris-cloudnet/mwrpy/paper/paper.md

 instrument type in the network.
-The output format, including metadata information, variable names, and file naming is designed to be compliant with the data structure and naming convention developed together with the EUMETNET Profiling Programme E-PROFILE [@Rüfenacht2021], which is establishing a MWR network with the focus on near-real-time data provision[^1].
+The output format, including metadata information, variable names, and file naming is designed to be compliant with the data structure and naming convention developed together with the EUMETNET Profiling Programme E-PROFILE [@Rüfenacht2021], which is establishing a MWR network with the focus on near-real-time data provision.
+The processing chain in E-PROFILE consists of a package to convert instrument generated files into a common netCDF format using the convention shared with MWRpy (mwr_raw2l1) and a second tool to run an optimal estimation retrieval approach for advanced products (mwr_l12l2).
+Both modules are designed to be implemented in the central data hub of E-PROFILE for operational near-real-time data processing in the network of the European Meteorological Services[^1].
+As a research infrastructure, ACTRIS is pursuing a different approach for the product generation, which is based on statistical retrieval, while still allowing stations to be part in both networks.
 In this way, [MWRpy](https://actris-cloudnet.github.io/mwrpy/index.html#) improves data compatibility and fosters cross network collaborations.

-The processing chain is replacing the mode of operation in Cloudnet, which previously relied on pre-processed and non-harmonized MWR data, and therefore contributes to more ACTRIS data consistency.
+The processing chain of [MWRpy](https://actris-cloudnet.github.io/mwrpy/index.html#) is replacing the mode of operation in Cloudnet, which previously relied on pre-processed and non-harmonized MWR data, and therefore contributes to more ACTRIS data consistency.
 Statistical analysis of these consistent long-term data sets is expected to be beneficial not only for atmospheric studies, but also for improving knowledge on instrument operation